Italy - Factors to watch on June 15

 The renewable energy company is in advanced talks to buy control of Indian green energy firm Bharat Light & Power for around $150 million, according to a report in India’s Economic Times cited on Saturday by Il Sole 24 Ore.

-Advisor PWC has valued RCS’s radio affiliate Finelco at100 million euros including debt in a move that could help the company move ahead with the planned sale of the business, Il Sole 24 Ore said on Sunday.
+Adviser PWC has valued Finelco, which controls the media group’s radio stations, at 100 million euros including debt in a move that could help the company move ahead with the planned sale of the radio business, Il Sole 24 Ore said on Sunday.

+Giovanni Valotti, chairman of the regional utility, told Il Sole 24 Ore on Monday excessive fragmentation in the sector held back investments as too-small companies were not able to generate the cash flow needed for banks to support their investment plans.

-The unlisted cooperative bank has named former Popolare di Milano commercial chief Iacopo De Francisco as its deputy general manager, it said in a statement on Friday.
+The unlisted cooperative bank has named former Popolare di Milano Chief Commercial Officer Iacopo De Francisco as its deputy managing director in charge of markets, it said in a statement on Friday.

+Diego Paolo Cavrioli and Alberto Piazza Spessa have also joined the unlisted popolare from UBI Banca after former UBI MD Francesco Iorio became the new CEO of Popolare Vicenza.
+Cavrioli is the new head of finance while Piazza Spessa is in charge of risk management.

+The pharmaceutical company unveiled on Monday findings from a Phase 2 trial in patients with either primary acute myeloid leukemia (AML) or AML that has evolved from myelodysplastic syndrome.

 One-for-three reverse stock split.